 - Biannual exams: aging changes can be subtle; lab work tracks kidneys, thyroid, and more.

-- Comfort upgrades: softer bedding, low-sided litter boxes, ramps/steps for favorite perches.
+- Comfort upgrades: softer bedding, low-sided litter boxes, ramps for favorite perches.

 - Weight watch: both gain and loss matter—chart monthly and call your vet with changes.